 The government is currently issuing updated guidance on a regular basis through the Department for Education in response to the ongoing Coronavirus pandemic.
+Some of the government guidance that we are following is available by clicking here.

 This page contains the government guidelines that we are following, as well as our updated Risk Assessment and recent communication letters sent to families.